spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

     The full width at half maximum of the PSF in arcseconds used for the starfind algorithm.

 classify: bool (*default=false*)
-    Not currently in use as cosmic rays are being removed before segmentation now.
+    Not currently in use as cosmic rays are being removed before segmentation.
 Specifies whether or not to apply photutils classification algorithm when evaluating each of the identified segments (sources) from the chip.

 threshold: float (*default=-1.1*)
     Value from the image which serves as the limit for determining sources.
 If None, compute a default value of (background+5*rms(background)).
 If threshold < 0.0, use absolute value as scaling factor for default value.
 If nothing is specified a default value of None is used to compute the background.